UiL-OTS-labs/ppn-backend/backend/README.md

 ``requirements.in`` lists the actual dependency and their version constraints.
 To update ``requirements.txt`` just run ``pip-compile -U``.
 Don't forget to test with the new versions!

+## Further
+To complete the setup, follow these additional steps:

+* Access the Django admin interface by logging into the backend at /admin.

+* Create two API groups:

+    - leader

+    - participant
+  These groups are required for the system to function correctly.

+  * Ensure that all users have both a first and last name.
+    If either is missing, certain parts of the system may throw an error.